What Are Action and State Verbs?

-Based on what kind of meaning a verb denotes, there are mainly two types of verbs: action verbs and state verbs.
+Based on what kind of meaning a verb denotes, there are mainly two types of verbs:

-They are performing a physical action.
+Here in the example, they are performing a physical action.

 State verbs (also called stative verbs) describe a state or the way something is.
 It does not refer to an action a person or object is doing.
 Only a few verbs are considered state verbs.